 So, if you are Sleeping less, you are reducing your body’s ability to respond to infections or any disease in general.

 3. Manage Your Stress to Boost Your Immune System

 Stress is definitely a catalyst for many diseases.
 If you are stressed, the stress hormone or corticosteroid is able to hinder and suppress the normal function of the immune system by decreasing the number of Lymphocytes.

 It is normal to panic considering the current scenario, but you must have to keep a check on yourself because chronic stress can make you more vulnerable to infections and diseases.

-Reducing Stress helps support in normalizing your immune system.
-One study reported that anticipating a funny or happy even increase the level of endorphins and other hormones that induces a state of relaxation and help the immune system.
-Meditation, yoga even offering prayer are also proven to help you reduce stress.
+Reducing and managing stress helps support normalizing your immune system.
+One study reported that anticipating a funny or happiness even increase the level of endorphins and other hormones that induces a state of relaxation and help the immune system.
+Meditation, yoga even offering prayer are also proven to help you reduce and manage your stress.

 Exercise is an immune booster.
 Exercise helps the immune system in producing more blood cells that attack bacterial invaders and fight infections.
 Regular exercise is helpful.
 Studies have shown that people who exercise moderately 5-6 times in a week have half as many sore throats and colds as people who don’t exercise.

 But, you have to be careful, Too much exercise is stressful on the body and put a burden on your immune system.
 Make sure to keep stress low, and if you are tired then take rest.